CarlosBuustos/Blog/cmi6oejt7000002l25r08foxm.md

 ### 8) Metal composition of the coma

-The gas plume above 3I/ATLAS contains **much more nickel than iron**, something also extremely unusual.
+The gas plume above 3I/ATLAS contains **much more nickel than iron**; a spaceship?
+I don’t think so, but it is definitely something extremely unusual.

 ### 9\.
 Negative polarisation